Carter Heyward: Bibliography

 Heyward is the author of some eleven books and has edited / contributed to a further three.
 She is the author of numerous scholarly and more mainstream articles.
 An appreciation of Heyward's work can be found in chapter five of Lucy Tatman's 2001 book Knowledge That Matters: A Feminist Theological Paradigm and Epistemology (London: Sheffield Academic Press).

 Heyward was also the author of When Boundaries Betray Us (1993), which was a source of controversy.
 Some read it superficially as an account of Heyward falling in love with her therapist or simply a bad match between therapist and client.
 Others read it as a critique of the structure of traditional psychoanalytic therapy for its skewed power-imbalance.
 Over time and two editions, the latter interpretation has prevailed among many serious psychotherapists.

 In 2014 she co-edited with Janine Lehane The Spirit of the Lord Is upon Me: The Writings of Suzanne Hiatt (Seabury Books, NY).
-Sue was a key figure among the Philadelphia Eleven and an "unofficial bishop" to many a woman ordinand and/or deacon in the United States and abroad.
+She was a key figure among the Philadelphia Eleven and an "unofficial bishop" to many a woman ordinand and/or deacon in the United States and abroad.

 In 2017, she wrote the book She Flies On: A White Southern Christian Debutante Wakes Up.